-Sometimes it's hard to move on to another approach when there is so much more that could be said.
-But in order to make progress, participants need time to weigh all the major approaches fairly.
+Sometimes it's difficult to move on to another option when there is so much more that could be said.
+But in order to make progress, participants need time to weigh all the major options fairly.
+Be mindful of the time.